mbell85/ComprehensiveLibraryofEnablingTech/README.md

 # Comprehensive Library of Enabling Tech
-The following is meant to be a Comprehensive Library of Enabling Technologies that can be utilized to support people with disabilities in living more independently.
-The technologies listed here are aimed to help improve accessibility, independence and quality of life for individuals with various disabilities.
+The following is meant to be a Comprehensive Library of Enabling Technologies that can support people with disabilities to live more independently.
+All technologies listed here are aimed to help improve accessibility, independence, and quality of life for individuals with various disabilities.

 Here is an Outline of the key categories and technologies that should be included in this library/repository:

 1. Assistive Technology for Mobility Impairments

   A. Wheelchairs and Scooters

   Electric Wheelchairs: Powered wheelchairs for individuals with limited mobility.